shrutiroy203/Topic-Modeling-Jeopardy-with-LDA/README.md

 ## Approach to Topic Modeling for this project:

-Data: Questions from the game Jeopardy! for the past 30 years
+Data: Questions from the game Jeopardy! over the past 30 years

 Objective: Analyse how the topics of the Jeopardy questions changed over the years